hvdongnguyen/AI_programmingWithPython2/README.md

 # Dog-Breed-Identifier
-This is for a mandatory project of the Udacity Nanodagree program - course "Ai Programming with Python"

 This program can identify dog breeds on images.
 * -- Please put your dog images into `pet_images` folder